julelang/manual/src/compiler/backend/cpp-backend-compilers/index.md

 C++ support and support status of the Jule release standards.

-### Beta 0.0.7
+### Beta 0.0.7 or Higher

-Beta 0.0.7 supports compilation for C++14, C++17, C++20 standards.
+Beta 0.0.7 brings support to compilation for C++14, C++17, C++20 standards.
 As for the standard, it uses C++17 by default and additionally allows the standard to be set between the three as a compiler option.

 ### Beta 0.0.6